From New York City to Washington, D.C.: 5 Best Ways to Get There

 1. From New York to Washington D.C. on a Day Trip Tour

-An organized tour is one of the best ways to explore the country's capital, giving you peace of mind if you are traveling alone, want a guided experience, or you want to see the sights without the hassle of planning everything on your own.
+An organized tour is one of the best and easiest ways to explore the country's capital, giving you peace of mind if you are traveling alone, want a guided experience, or you want to see the sights without the hassle of planning everything on your own.
 Best of all, you can do it all in just a day.
 The Washington D.C.
-Day Trip from New York City tour from Viator takes care of all the logistics, so you can relax and enjoy the vibrant city with a group.
+Day Trip from New York City tour takes care of all the logistics, so you can relax and enjoy the vibrant city with a group.

 2. From New York to Washington D.C. by Train

 Clocking in just around three hours, the high-speed Acela Express train by Amtrak brings you to D.C. in one of the most efficient ways, so you can have more time to enjoy the capital city.
-Catch the train at New York City's Pennsylvania Station, known as Penn Station, located in Midtown, to D.C's centrally located Union Station.
+Catch the train at New York City's Moynihan Train Hall at Pennsylvania Station, known as Penn Station, located in Midtown, to D.C's centrally located Union Station.
 Trains operate regularly from early morning to 10pm.
 Amtrak recently introduced the Acela Nonstop to D.C., so you can make your way faster than ever on the train.

 The Acela train offers Business and First Class options, and passengers can take advantage of Wi-Fi, large tray tables, power outlets, and conference tables during the trip.
 The train has a Cafe Car, and First Class passengers get an at-seat meal, complimentary beverages, hot towel service, and a chance to board early and access the station lounges.